Cedar City, Utah, United States Guide

 Day Trips

-Approximately 30 minutes by car While known for skiing in the winter, Brian Head Resort offers a variety of summer activities, including mountain biking, hiking, scenic lift rides, and disc golf.
-Enjoy the cool mountain air and stunning views.
+20 minutes by car While known for skiing in the winter, Brian Head Resort offers a variety of summer activities, including mountain biking, hiking, and scenic lift rides.
+Enjoy the cooler mountain air and stunning views.
 It's a great option for families and outdoor enthusiasts.

 Travel Time